 How much bacteria is present?
 There are certain levels of bacteria that are acceptable, and there are levels that are not acceptable.
 If you purchase salad and leave it in your refrigerator too long, eventually your sight, smell, and taste will let you know the bacteria levels have become too high.
 Rotting occurs due to bacteria, and you don’t need a scientist to tell you when that process has become too advanced.

 What strains are present?
 Some bacteria are beneficial, some are harmful (pathogenic), and some have no real effect on the human body, being destroyed quickly in the gut and turned into waste.
 It is the pathogenic bacteria you want to avoid—certain strains of E. coli for instance.
 E. coli does not occur naturally in vegetation, but can be transferred to the plants from animal feces.
 The beneficial bacteria are called “probiotic.”
-They are healthy for you; L. acidophilus is a well-known strain of probiotic bacteria.
-Sometimes, vegetables the bacteria are nurtured and cultured to naturally preserve and increase many health benefits.
+They are healthy for you.
+L. acidophilus is a well-known strain of probiotic bacteria.
+Sometimes in vegetables, the bacteria are nurtured and cultured to naturally preserve and increase many health benefits.
 Making Sauerkraut is an example.

 Should I play it safe and only eat pasteurized or irradiated foods?
 Some bacteria are good for you and some are not.
 Pasteurization (elevated temperatures) and irradiation (exposure to radiation) kill both kinds indiscriminately; moreover those processes can change the internal structure of the food and render it far less valuable for your health.
 As a general rule, the closer you can get to the natural state of foods, the better they are for you.
 At Stockton Aloe, we test every batch of Aloe gel for harmful bacteria—and livestock is not allowed on the plantation.
 One of the ways nature protects Aloe is by furnishing the plants with pointed, cactus-like spurs that tell animals to “Stay back!”